 A Review of the Blossom Menstrual Cup

-The Blossom menstrual cup has a very decent 4.4/5 star rating on Amazon and it’s one of the most economical period cups on the market, coming in at under $20, which is far cheaper than products like the Diva Cup, Lunette Cup or Moon Cup.
-It’s made in the USA from medical grade silicone that’s imported from Germany.
+The Blossom Menstrual Cup has a very good 4.5/5 star rating on Amazon and it’s one of the most economical period cups on the market, coming in $5-10 less than some of the older menstrual cups on the market today.

 Related: Are Menstrual Cups Expensive?